FictitiousInk/whisper-dictation/README.md

 ```

 ## Permissions
-The app requires accessibility permissions to register global hotkeys and permission to access your microphone for speech recognition.
+The app requires accessibility permissions to register global hotkeys and permission to access your microphone for speech recognition:

+1. Go to System Settings > Privacy & Security > Accessibility and add Terminal.app
+2. Go to System Settings > Privacy & Security > Input Monitoring and add Terminal.app
+3. During Installation you will also receive a request to allow access to the Microphone, enable this to add it to System Settings > Privacy & Security > Microphone

 ## Installation
 Clone the repository: